magic, miracles: receive my lunar letters

 Look down, look down, look down – acknowledging the areas where you have perhaps played it too safe for too long.

-Look down, look down, look down – visioning clearly the places where now a risk is required, an intelligent, brave, but also calculated risk.
+Look down, look down, look down – visioning clearly the places where risk is required, an intelligent, brave, but also calculated risk.

 Affirm and acknowledge that with the Ram sets you gently down in new terrain, your life after certain risks have been taken and rewards have been granted.